papaponmx/blog/array_reduce_for_newbies.md

 That's all folks.
 Thanks for taking the time for learning this article.
-I teach working professionales to code so they can get their first job in tech.
+I teach working professionals to code so they can get their first job in tech.
-If you have any questions drop them in a comment below or you can [DM me on Twitter](https://twitter.com/papaponmx).
+If you further questions, you can ask here or [DM me on Twitter](https://twitter.com/papaponmx).